 The devil, of course, is in the detail.

 We are awaiting clarification in a number of key areas, including class sizes, the breadth and quality of facility provision, eventual school capacity and the nationality and qualification base of teaching faculty.
 We do know that the school is currently recruiting senior faculty from the UK and has now recruited Wayne Howsen to lead the school as Founding Head.
 Mr Howsen led the Band A Outstanding Al Muna Academy in Abu Dhabi and both we and our sister site, WhichSchoolAdvisor.com, have received significant positive independent feedback from both parents and teachers on his leadership and ambition for children.

-As more details are released, and following our first Hard Hat Tour of the school, we will be better able to build for you a better picture of the eventual school.
+As more details are released, and following our first Hard Hat Tour of the school, we will be better able to build for you a picture of the eventual school.
 There must be compromise somewhere to deliver this.
 Our best guess is that it will, at the least, be in the eventual capacity of the school.
 A large school would deliver the economies of scale to make this breadth of curriculum provision and fee structure begin to stack up.

-We anticipate being able to report on further developments from ISP in the coming months.
+We anticipate being able to report on further developments from The Aquila School in the coming months.

 The Aquila School is one that has the promise and ambition to stretch the limits of what parents currently expect from this level of fees.